MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/apply-filter.md

 description: You can apply filters both when an embedded dossier is being executed and after the dossier has been rendered.
 ---

 You can apply filters both when an embedded dossier is being executed and after the dossier has been rendered.
-After using [Native Embedding SDK](./embed-multiple-viz.md) to embed multiple visualizations in a client's webpage, you can manipulate the chapter-level filters, on-page selectors, and visualization as filter via Native Embedding SDK available since 11.3.8.
-For chapter-level filters and on-page selectors, we currently only support attribute element list selectors.
+After using [Native Embedding SDK](./embed-multiple-viz.md) to embed multiple visualizations in a client's webpage, you can manipulate the chapter-level filters, on-page selectors, and visualizations used as filters via the Native Embedding SDK available since 2021 Update 8.
+For chapter-level filters and on-page selectors, MicroStrategy only supports attribute element list selectors.

-Let's say you already have MstrEnvironment and MstrDossier objects:
+Let's say you already have the MstrEnvironment and MstrDossier objects:

 ```js
 try {